Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a summary of the concepts that were raised in the charts and tables above.
+The items below are a brief summary of the car insurance concepts touched on above.

-• Higher risk drivers who have multiple accidents or major violations could be forced to pay on average $1,520 more per year to insure a Toyota Corolla
+• Higher risk drivers that tend to have accidents or serious violations may pay on average $1,610 more annually to insure their Corolla

-• You may be able to save around $150 per year just by quoting early and online
+• You may be able to save approximately $170 per year simply by quoting early and online

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.